rajath111/l-cron-docker-ubuntu/README.md

 3. We can also edit ***/etc/crontab*** file and add CRON expresions there.
 There is no need to use ```crontab``` command in this case.

+## Problem faced
+When I created docker container and tried to test.
+The logs were stored in 'log_file.txt'$\r file instead of log_file.txt.
+This was happening because I created the job file in windows operating system and in docker I was running in Ubuntu (Unix).
+Hard to believe!!
+But true.

+When we create files in windows, the end of the line is encoded with \n, \r or line feed.
+But in linux the end of the line is always represented by \n.
+So, when moving files from windows to unix, we need to format it to match to linux.
+Else, linux sees this file as corrupt.

+For more information please refer this: https://www.geeksforgeeks.org/dos2unix-unix2dos-commands/

+Hurray!!!
+I found better solution.
+In code editers we can set how the new line/return is encoded.
+For example in visual studio code, in bottom right corner we have option to switch between CLRF(windows) and LF(Linux).
+We can set it to LF, then no need to handle this at the time of file movement.

 ## Resources
 1. About CRON - https://www.digitalocean.com/community/tutorials/how-to-use-cron-to-automate-tasks-ubuntu-1804#managing-crontabs
 2. CRON with Docker - https://devtron.ai/blog/running-a-cronjob-inside-docker-container-in-5-steps/
 3. WIKI - https://en.wikipedia.org/wiki/Cron
+4. Install docker in Ubuntu - https://docs.docker.com/engine/install/ubuntu/